HSF/hsf.github.io/organization/team.md

 ---
-title: "HSF Startup Team"
+title: "HSF Coordination Team"
 layout: default
 ---

-# HSF Startup Team
+# HSF Coordination Team

-Currently the activities within the HSF are organized by the *HSF startup team*.
+Currently the activities within the HSF are organized by the *HSF coordination team* (formerly called the *startup team*).
 Following the concept of a do-ocracy active contributors to the HSF are invited to join.
-These are the current members of the startup team:
+These are the current members of the team:

  * [Amber Boehnlein](https://www.jlab.org/div_dept/directorate/directors/ABoehnlein.html) - Jefferson Lab
  * [Peter Elmer](https://phy.princeton.edu/people/g-j-peter-elmer) - Princeton University